arminTava/Artvisity_ARWEB/README.md

 ## Notes

 This example shows how to integrate the TypeScript type system into Next.js.
-Since TypeScript is supported out of the box with Next.js, all we have to do is to install TypeScript.
+Since TypeScript is supported out of the box with Next.js, all we have to do is to install TypeScript

 ```
 npm install --save-dev typescript